anzharip/Host-a-Static-Website-with-Hugo-and-NGINX-on-Ubuntu-16.04/README.md

 ## Generate Static Site for nginx

 This generates your website to the public/ directory by default, although you can customize the output directory in your site configuration by changing the publishDir field.
-The site Hugo renders into public/ is ready to be deployed to your web server:
+The site Hugo renders into public/ is ready to be deployed to your nginx:

     hugo